Joao208/daily-problem/src/scripts/#22/README.md

-# Ways to Traverse a Grid
+# Intersection of Linked Lists

 You are given two singly linked lists.
 The lists intersect at some node.
 Find, and return the node.
 Note: the lists are non-cyclical.